 (b)If the particular character is not used by MCA, such character will not be advertised or promoted by means of (x) spot television buys, billboards, personal appearances, or print advertisements which are (y) viewed, located or primarily directed to persons within 300 miles of Orlando.
 In other words, regional (i.e. covering a multi-state geographic region) or national television or print media buys, or brochures would not be prohibited within such 300 mile radius.

-Here it’s noted that characters can be used by other parks, not as an “Action Universe”, but have limited advertising opportunities.
+Here it’s noted that characters can be used by other parks, but have limited advertising opportunities.
 Marvel also cannot permit the use of the name Marvel as part of an attraction or marketing, this is why at Disneyland Super Hero HQ is the name for the meet and greet and it’s the Super Heroes Half Marathon Weekend.
 The recent opening of Avengers Campus at Disney California Adventure makes sure the Marvel name isn’t used; even going as far as using “new Super Hero-themed land” during the initial announcement to avoid violating the agreement.